veronicaeyo/document-gpt/README.md

 # Document GPT

-LLm chatbot based on your PDF document built with Langchain and Gradio
+LLM chatbot based on your PDF document built with Langchain and Gradio

 ## Requirements